pmp-library/pmp-library/docs/overview.md

 The @ref algorithms module provides implementations of canonical geometry processing algorithms such as remeshing or mesh decimation.
-The class structure and naming follows a simple and straightforward scheme: Provide one class for one type of tasks and name it accordingly.
-Example: the pmp::SurfaceRemeshing class provides remeshing algorithms operating on surface meshes.
+The class structure and naming follows a simple and straightforward scheme: Provide one class for each type of tasks and name it accordingly.
+Example: the pmp::Remeshing class provides remeshing algorithms operating on surface meshes.

 ## Visualization